Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Introduction

-The rest of the article is structured as follows: Sec. \ref{Sec:NLSE_example} introduces the ground state problem of the nonlinear Schr\"{o}dinger equation (NLSE) and discusses its implementation using the VQCFD algorithm.
+The rest of the article is structured as follows: Sec. \ref{Sec:NLSE_example} introduces the ground state problem of the time-independent nonlinear Schr\"{o}dinger equation (NLSE) and discusses its implementation using the variational quantum approach.
 Sec. \ref{Sec:Results} presents numerical results for solving the ground state problem of the NLSE, first in the absence of quantum noise and then in its presence, detailed in Sec. \ref{Sec:Noiseless_Simulations} and Sec. \ref{Sec:Noisy_Simulations}, respectively.
-Furthermore, Sec. \ref{Sec:Device_Demonstration} discusses results obtained from quantum hardware simulations.
+Furthermore, Sec. \ref{Sec:Device_Demonstration} discusses the quantum hardware implementation of variational quantum circuits.
 We summarize in Sec. \ref{Sec_Conclusion} and also present an outlook for future research directions.